 Major acts of misconduct are those of the most serious category.
-Any of these acts committed shall be sufficient grounds for expulsion, and shall result in a mandatory ten-day suspension with recommendation for expulsion for at least a minimum of one semester except as noted below for students in the primary grades.
+Any of these acts committed shall be sufficient grounds for expulsion, and shall result in a mandatory tenday suspension with recommendation for expulsion for at least a minimum of one semester, or 18 weeks except as noted below for students in the primary grades.
+The Superintendent may recommend a student who has made adequate progress academically and behaviorally, return to their regular educational setting prior to serving a full semester (18 weeks), if it is determined to be in the best interest of the student and the school system, and the Board approves.